Meeples10/MCResourceAnalyzer/README.md

   - `MCREGION` for Beta 1.3 to 1.1
   - `ALPHA` for Infdev 20100327 to Beta 1.2
   - `INDEV` for Indev 0.31 20100122 to Infdev 20100325
-- `modernize-ids`: If analyzing regions saved before 1.13, numeric block IDs will be replaced with their modern string representations.
+- `-m`, `--modernize-ids`: If analyzing regions saved before 1.13, numeric block IDs will be replaced with their modern string representations.
 If no string corresponding to the numeric ID is found, the numeric ID will be saved instead.
-- `blocks=<path>`: When using the `modernize-ids` argument on a world with block IDs outside the range of 0-255, use this to specify the path to a file containing block IDs in the same format as [blocks.properties](https://github.com/Meeples10/MCResourceAnalyzer/blob/master/src/main/resources/blocks.properties).
+- `-B`, `--block-ids`: When using the `--modernize-ids` option on a world with block IDs outside the range of 0-255, use this to specify the path to a file containing block IDs in the same format as [blocks.properties](https://github.com/Meeples10/MCResourceAnalyzer/blob/master/src/main/resources/blocks.properties).
-- `merge=<path>`: When analyzing a world with block IDs outside the range of 0-255, use this to specify the path to a file containing block IDs in the same format as [merge.properties](https://github.com/Meeples10/MCResourceAnalyzer/blob/master/src/main/resources/merge.properties).
+- `-M`, `--merge-ids`: When analyzing a world with block IDs outside the range of 0-255, use this to specify the path to a file containing block IDs in the same format as [merge.properties](https://github.com/Meeples10/MCResourceAnalyzer/blob/master/src/main/resources/merge.properties).
 Any block with an ID listed in this file will have all of its variants merged into a single value.
-- `input=<path>`: Use this argument to specify an input region directory or .mclevel file other than the default.
-Note that `<path>` is relative to the program's working directory.
-- `output-prefix=<prefix>`: Use this argument to add a prefix to the program's output files.
-For example, using `output-prefix=abc` would result in the files `abc.csv` and `abc_table.html`.
-- `statistics`: Outputs a file with statistics about the analysis.
+- `-H`, `--no-hack`: The program attempts to compensate for the aforementioned inaccuracies at high Y values by assuming that empty chunk sections are filled with air.
+Use this argument to disable this hack.
-- `silent`: Prevents the program from printing output, other than errors.
+- `-S`, `--silent`: Prevents the program from printing output, other than errors.
 This may result in marginally improved performance.

 ### Version compatibility

-MCResourceAnalyzer 1.1.5 can analyze worlds generated with any version of Minecraft: Java Edition between Indev 0.31 20100122 and 1.18.
+MCResourceAnalyzer 1.1.7 can analyze worlds generated with any version of Minecraft: Java Edition between Indev 0.31 20100122 and 1.18.

 Note that Indev worlds with the `Long` and `Deep` world shapes are not supported.